yosemitebandit/openbts-python/readme.md

 ### releases
+* 0.0.3 - SMQueue config operations, OpenBTS monitoring, SIPAuthServe config and subscriber operations, version command for all components
 * 0.0.2 - config reading and updating for the OpenBTS component
 * 0.0.1 - barebones setup for pypi